andols-dev/axum-project/README.md

 3. The session is stored in the SQLite database.
 4. The token is sent to the browser as an HTTP-only cookie.
 5. Protected routes validate the session against the database.

-## Status

-🚧 This project is currently under active development.

-The project is continuously evolving as new features and improvements are implemented.